spaceoddite/pulumi-azure-vm-component-resource-python/README.md

-# virtual Machine component resource
+# Virtual Machine component resource
 Azure virtual machine as a pulumi component resource in python